BlastWind/unfooling_blog/_posts/2024-12-17-problems-to-keep-in-your-head.markdown

 3. For your proses, write things in a causal manner.
 Why is this definition needed?
 Why is this part of an algorithm needed?

-My algebra textbook presented "ideals" as dull subsets with some concrete rules.
-But, in my sketches, I justified the rules as properties needed for ideals to be the precise subsets which rings may quotient over for canonical decomposition.
-This is why I can still recall it despite not having touched algebra in a year.

 4. To really hone in the importance of information at the "important" tier, you should actively delete "might be useful" information.
-Delete notes that don't matter to you.
+Go through your notes app and delete notes that don't matter to you.
+Came across something unorganized that should be important?
+Rewrite it.

 ### My Problems
 I am formulating my initial problem list as of writing (Dec 2024).
 I stumbled upon these through personal curiosities, but expect